Lockport, Illinois: Parks and recreation

-The City of Lockport, Illinois has a park district titled the Lockport Township Park District that was created in 1945.
+The City of Lockport, Illinois, has a park district titled the Lockport Township Park District that was created in 1945.
 It manages and maintains 38 parks and several recreational programs with the goal to "enrich the quality of life of the community".
 According to the city's website, each park should provide at least one of the following recreational activities: A place to engage in sports, open spaces in which children may play in, pavilions for picnics or gatherings, playgrounds, and other facilities.

+Dellwood Park is also home to the "Hayride of Horror" and "Curse of the Bayou.'
+These haunted attractions are open in October and feature spooky scenes that aim to scare guests.
+The haunts are family friendly and are welcoming to members of the community.
+They offer community service hours for acting in the haunt.
+The attractions are put together by community member, Andrea Vaughn, and her team of managers.
+They work all through the spring and summer planning new scenes, designing sets, and recruiting actors.

 Museums and historic sites

 Downtown Lockport contains four museums, all within walking distance of one another, as well as other historic places.